binhtran432k/movie-preact/README.md

 - Tailwind CSS: Rapidly build beautiful interfaces with utility-first classes
 - Bun: A fast and secure JavaScript runtime for development and deployment
 - Biome: Next-generation formatting and linting for a clean and consistent codebase
+- Lefthook: Manages pre-commit hooks for automated checks and formatting

 ## Getting Started